Wedding Planning Step By Step

 2. Let your consultant know you are open to trying on last years styles.

-Be open to try on many different styles, dresses that fit your budget.
+Be open to trying on many different styles, dresses that fit your budget.

 Your Dress Has Been Ordered Time To Choose Your Wedding Flowers